Ecotourism Australia Limited Terms & Conditions

 No fee will be incurred if a new time can be organised and scheduled without incurring additional costs to the auditor.
 In the case where an agreeable rescheduled audit time cannot be arranged, this will be considered a cancellation of your audit.

-If, after the audit is confirmed, the operator becomes unable to complete the audit at the agreed-upon time, they may be able to cancel the audit with reasonable cause.
-The operator will need to submit their justification of reasonable cause directly to the auditor and Ecotourism Australia Ltd for consideration.
-It is recommended that the operator contacts the auditor as soon as possible to ensure additional charges can be minimised or avoided.
+If, after the audit is confirmed, the operator or destination becomes unable to complete the audit at the agreed-upon time, they may be able to cancel the audit with reasonable cause.
+The operator or destination will need to submit their justification of reasonable cause directly to the auditor and Ecotourism Australia for consideration.
+It is recommended that the operator or destination contacts the auditor as soon as possible to ensure additional charges can be minimised or avoided.

 To avoid cancelling a scheduled audit, the operator may nominate another employee or representative from, or familiar with, the organisation to attend the audit on your behalf.